Linaro/lava/doc/device-capabilities.rst

 assigning or transferring ownership of any device can only be done by the lab administrators.

+LAVA also identifies certain :ref:`device_type_information` from the :term:`health check` jobs run on the device.

 .. index:: owner

 .. _device_owners: